Search results for

 Citation:

-María José Martínez Ruiz, "Head of Christ of a Saint Christopher" in Nostra et Mundi.
+María José Martínez Ruiz, "Head of Saint Christopher" in Nostra et Mundi.
 Cultural Heritage from Castile and Leon around the world, Fundación Castilla y León, 2025. https://inventario.nostraetmundi.com/en/work/283